 When to Climb – Peak seasons are traditionally January to March and June to October, and these are popular times to climb with temperatures in Moshi averaging 22 degrees C and summit temperatures around - 5 degrees C. The rains are in April, May and November but nowadays climate change has changed this pattern greatly.
 December is getting warmer again with clear skies.

 Based on a min of 2 travellers sharing a twin or double room.
-For solo climbers the price is £1095pp and for group prices please contact us.
+For solo climbers or group prices please contact us.